qnd04a/Insight_challenge/README.md

 # Insight_challenge

 Dear Insight data engineering team

 Thank you for your kind email and your coding challenge deadline extension.
-Although, I attempted to make the initial deadline, I gave up after realizing that I needed more time to solve the challenge with my current coding skills and my current jobs did not allow that.
+Although I attempted to make the initial deadline, I gave up after realizing that I needed more time to solve the challenge with my current coding skills and my current jobs did not allow that.
 Getting your kind email made my day and I decided to give it another try.
-I am going ahead and submit my effort here 2 days before the deadline as I am travelling outside the country tonight.
+I am going ahead and submit my effort here.
+I could not do further testing as I am travelling outside the country tonight.

 I would like to say thank you to the team.
 Regardless of the result, I had fun working on the challenge and certainly will be trying to improve my python programming language in the future.

 Best,